Contact Us for a Free Consultation (213) 542-0979

 Failure to Comply With Court Order

-Finally, where I've seen contempt has to do with court orders.
-The court orders somebody do something, and that person says no, I'm not doing it, or that person just completely ignores the judge.
-Well, if someone is not cooperating with an official order, and it's a lawful order, so that's an angle there – if it's not a lawful order then you don't have to comply with it, but if it's a lawful order and the judge is within their prevue and the person is ignoring them and not obeying that court order, then that person can be held in contempt, can be fined or can be jailed.
-The judge has a lot of authority when it comes to people not doing what they're supposed to, not listening to the court and not observing the court's authority in our American justice system.
+Still, if it's a lawful order and the judge is within their prevue and the person is ignoring them and not obeying that court order, then that person can be held in contempt, fined, or jailed.
+The judge has a lot of authority regarding people not doing what they're supposed to, not listening to the court, and not observing the court's authority in our American justice system.

-So, if you're charged with contempt, what we do is we have you come in, we sit down, we go over everything.
-Sometimes I'll pull the record.
-I can call the court reporter and get – if there's a record of whatever happened – and then I can really assess whether or not this is appropriate for contempt proceedings or whether there's some sort of a defense to it or if something can be worked out obviously to preserve your record and reputation and keep you out of custody.
+Sometimes, your attorney will pull the record, or call the court reporter to get a record of whatever happened.
+Then, your attorney can assess whether or not this is appropriate for contempt proceedings or whether there's some defense to it.
+Your attorney will work to preserve your record and reputation and keep you out of custody.

 Menu